madajaju/edgemere/docs/edgemere/cpl/usecases/managedatacenter/index.md

 IT Operations can enable a data center that has been disabled

 ![Scenario EnableDataCenter](./EnableDataCenter.png)
+#### Criteria

+* Given - A disabled data center exists
+* When - IT Operations enable the data center
+* Then - A disabled data center exists

 #### Steps
 1. [device create --name host1 --file ./templates/device.yaml](#action-device-create)